whitschroder/remote-sensing/_sources/intro.md

 and other work in this course are consistent with university policies (<https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies>).

+**Readings**
+A goal of this course is to create a resource that students can use to learn about remote sensing.
+In addition to assigned readings, students will bring at least one outside reading of their choice to each class and present the study in the context of that week’s topic.

 **Labs**
 Every class period will have a lab component to introduce topics and techniques.
 Lab work will continue outside of class and will be presented the following week.
+Students will keep a working portfolio of their lab work to be presented every week.

 **Final Project**
 Students will develop a project throughout the semester.
 After the first class meeting